-Over the last few years I have become more interested and involved in Biomimicry.
+Over the last few years I have become more involved in Biomimicry.
 From August 2013 – August 2014 I served as the Biomimicry Fellows Coordinator for The University of Akron Biomimicry Research and Innovation Center (BRIC).
 In this role I coordinated UA biomimicry PhD Fellows and their corporate sponsors to improve communication and help facilitate collaboration.
-I also became a project manager of sorts, managing a joint Council Meeting between UA faculty and PhD Fellows, industry teams from Parker Hannifin, Sherwin-Williams, GOJO, Ross Environmental and members of Great Lakes Biomimicry, the first Founding Affiliate of Biomimicry 3.8 the world-renowned international biomimicry organization.
+I also became a project manager, managing a joint Council Meeting between UA faculty and PhD Fellows, industry teams from Parker Hannifin, Sherwin-Williams, GOJO, Ross Environmental and members of Great Lakes Biomimicry, the first Founding Affiliate of Biomimicry 3.8 the world-renowned international biomimicry organization.
 I think the biomimicry “movement” is deeper than designing synthetics that emulate the natural system but is a unique way for biologists to come to the design table with engineers, business and marketing professionals, designers, artists and other scientists – ultimately changing the way we think about and develop our future world.
 Recently Biomimicry has received attention – being named one of the “Five Tech Trends That Can Drive Company Success” by Forbes.
 Interest was so great, a detailed article on Biomimicry soon followed (see link HERE).
 For more information on Biomimicry follow the links above or check out Janine Benyus’ book (Biomimicry: Innovation Inspired by Nature) which inspired the movement (and me!).
 Janine also has two great TED talks (2005 Talk, 2009 Talk).

-Janine Benyus meeting one of our geckos
+Janine Benyus meeting one of the geckos at the University of Akron

-Janine Benyus meeting with the first Biomimicry PhD Fellows
+Janine Benyus meeting with the first Biomimicry PhD Fellows at the University of Akron

 October 2016 Update: Another article on biomimicry is out!